MJeyhun/Furbar_Backend/README.md

-# Furbar Blog and Shopping Platform 📝🛍️
+# Furbar Blog and Shopping Platform with only BackEnd Code📝🛍️

 **Furbar** is a feature-rich web application that combines the functionality of a blog platform with an integrated shopping system.
 Users can create accounts, publish blogs, engage with content through comments, explore blogs with advanced search and filtering, and even shop using a robust cart and wishlist system.
 Additionally, users can subscribe to receive email updates whenever new blogs are added.